amol-/depot/docs/index.rst

 Depot is a swiss army knife for files that provides:

     - Multiple backends: Store your data on GridFS or S3 with a *single API*
-    - Meant for *Evolution*: Change backend when you want, old data will continue to work
+    - Meant for *Evolution*: Change the backend anytime you want, old data will continue to work
-    - Integrates with your *ORM*: When using SQLAlchemy attachments are handled like a plain model attribute.
-It's also *session ready* rollback causes the files to be deleted.
+    - Integrates with your *ORM*: When using SQLAlchemy, attachments are handled like a plain model attribute.
+It's also *session ready*: Rollback causes the files to be deleted.
-    - Smart *File Serving*: When the backend already provides a public HTTP endpoint (like S3) the WSGI :class:`depot.middleware.DepotMiddleware` will serve it instead of loading the files.
+    - Smart *File Serving*: When the backend already provides a public HTTP endpoint (like S3) the WSGI :class:`depot.middleware.DepotMiddleware` will redirect to the public address instead of loading and serving the files by itself.
     - Flexible: The :class:`depot.manager.DepotManager` will handle configuration, middleware creation and files for your application, but if you want you can manually create multiple depots or middlewares without using the manager.